Casino Dealer

 Who are the blackjack and roulette players that you can't stand?

-Asked by Tr3 about 12 years ago
+Asked by Tr3 over 12 years ago

 I really don't like negativity.
 It ruins the mojo and vibe/pulse of the table.
 I also don't like the phrase "Let Me Win."
 It's like, "okay buddy, I'll go ahead and let you win, because I obviously have control over what goes on here.
 It's YOUR lucky day!
 I'm going to LET you win!"
 Also, I get perturbed when people don't bet the minimum number of chips on roulette.
 If it's a $15 table, bet 15 chips.
 Also, there are outside and inside bets.
 Inside bets are the numbers.
 Outside are the columns, even/odd, red/black.
 You cannot combine inside and outside bets.
 Yet, players think they can argue their point.
 I know my job.
 VERY well.
 There's no need for interpretation.